addr2data/aws-certification-prep/exercises/ex-001_GettingStarted.rst

 Verify restriction
 ------------------
-Use the following awscli command to verify that you NOT are able to access the EC2 API
+Use the following awscli command to verify that you NOT are able to access the IAM API

 .. code-block::